 Team targets: In some cases, the performance of a department is dependent on the performance of one or more departments in the Government.
-For example, to produce power, the Ministry of Power is dependent on the performance of the following: (a) Ministry of Coal, (b) Ministry of Railways, (c) Ministry of Environment and Forest, and (d) Ministry of Heavy Industry (e.g. for power equipment from BHEL).
+For example, to generate electricity from hydro electric projects, the Department of Power & Electricity is dependent on the performance of the following: (a) Finance Department (b) Planning & Programme Implementation Department (c) Department of Environment and Forest (i.e. for environmental & other clearances) and (d) Revenue Department (i.e. for acquisition of land).
 Therefore, in order to achieve the desired result, it is necessary to work as a team and not as individuals.
-Hence, the need for team targets for all five departments and ministries.
+Hence, the need for team targets for all four departments.

-For example, if the Planning Commission fixes 920 BU as target for power generation, then two consequences will follow.
-First, RFDs of all five departments will have to include this as a "team target.'
-Second, if this "team target' is not achieved, all five departments will lose some points at the time of evaluation of RFDs.
+For example, if the target for power generation is fixed at 20MW, then two consequences will follow.
+First, RFDs of all four departments will have to include this as a 'team target.'
+Second, if this 'team target' is not achieved, all four departments will lose some points at the time of evaluation of RFDs.
 The relative loss of points will depend on the weight for the team target in the respective RFDs.
 To illustrate this point, let us take an example.
-The RFD for Ministry of Coal will consist of two types of targets.
-One will deal with coal production and other with "team target for Power Generation.'
-Let us say they have a weight of 15 % and 2 % respectively.
-Now if the target of 920 BU for power generation is not achieved, even if the target for coal production has been achieved, Ministry of Coal will still lose 2 %.
+The RFD for Planning & Programme Implementation Department will consist of a 'team target for power generation' with a weight (say) of 2%.
+Now if the target of 20MW for power generation is not achieved by Power & Electricity Department, Planning & Programme Implementation Department will lose 2% correspondingly.